-This all in one meal is a delicious combination of ham, pasta, peas and just enough creamy Parmesan cheese sauce.
+This all in one meal is a delicious combination of pasta with ham, peas, and just enough creamy Parmesan cheese sauce.
 It is a great way to use leftover ham and is sure to have everyone asking for seconds!

 Why is it that spring and winter always seem to have a bit of a battle this time of year?
 After a week of spring being in full force, winter is rearing it’s ugly head again.